Headers and Footers

 Adding a Sub-Menu Item #

 WordPress allows the creation of sub-menus items for example you could go from Information to Meetings to Annual General Meeting.
-Currently, only two levels of sub-menus are allowed.
+Currently, only two levels of sub-menus are permitted.
 To add a sub-menu item:

-Select the menu item in the navigation bar, i.e. the parent of the submenu item.
-From the Toolbar select the Add submenu, and Add Link appears, which needs to be selected to allow the item’s name and link to be added identically to that discussed above.
-As noted above an option is available to allow a new page to be added to the site if required.
+Select the menu item in the Navigation bar, i.e. the parent of the sub-menu item.
+From the Toolbar select the Add sub-menu icon and Add Link appears, into which the required information is added.

 On completions ensure the changes are Saved.
 WordPress will confirm that the site has been updated.